Colorado homeowner owed nothing after police SWAT shootout destroys his house, federal court rules

 SWAT TEAM DISCOURAGED ENTERING HOME BEFORE DEADLY SHOOTING

-Lech’s home, valued $580,000, was marked for demolition in 2015 after a SWAT team used armored vehicles to breach the structure, deployed tear gas and explosives and shot 40 mm rounds in an effort to drive the suspect out after he refused to surrender and shot at officers, the Post reported.
+Lech’s home, valued at $580,000, was marked for demolition in 2015 after a SWAT team used armored vehicles to breach the structure, deployed tear gas and explosives and shot 40 mm rounds in an effort to drive the suspect out after he refused to surrender and shot at officers, the Post reported.
 The suspect broke into the house when no one was home to use it as a hideout.

 “The bottom line is that destroying somebody’s home and throwing them out in the street by a government agency for whatever circumstances is not acceptable in a civilized society,” Lech told the Post.
 “It destroyed our lives completely.”